Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared

-where $x_{ij}=x_j-x_k$ and the renormalized trapping potential is defined by $m\omega_x^2=m_R\omega_R^2$.
-The model described by the Hamiltonian (\ref{4}) is the famous C-S model \cite{ca,suth} .
-A bosonic 'particle' at $x_i$ in this continuous model corresponds to one more atom than $N_0$ at the lattice site $i$ in the lattice model.
+where $x_{ij}=x_j-x_k$ and the effective trapping potential is defined via $ m\omega_x^2=m_R\omega_R^2$.
+The model described by the Hamiltonian (\ref{4}) is precisely the celebrated Calorego-Sutherland model \cite{ca,suth}.
+A bosonic ``particle'' at $x_i$ in this continuum model corresponds to one more atom than $N_0$ at site $i$ in the lattice model.
 The ground state wave function is given by